hashicorp/nomad/website/source/intro/getting-started/install.html.md

     alloc-status          Display allocation status information and metadata client-config         View or modify client configuration details eval-monitor          Monitor an evaluation interactively
-    init                  Create an example job file
+    fs                    Inspect the contents of an allocation directory init                  Create an example job file
     node-drain            Toggle drain mode on a given node node-status           Display status information about nodes